Opposition parties come together to demand special session of Parliament, write letter to PM | Politics

 - India

+Senior opposition leaders, who held a meeting here, asserted that the session was needed to discuss a series of events, including the Pahalgam attack, followed by Operation Sindoor, US President Donald Trump's claim of brokering a ceasefire between India and Pakistan, and the death of civilians in border areas in Pakistan shelling.

+Opposition leaders said they stood with the government after the Pahalgam attack, and through Operation Sindoor, and they should now accept their demand for a special session.

-Leaders from several parties, including the Congress, Trinamool Congress, Rashtriya Janata Dal, Samajwadi Party, and Shiv Sena (UBT) were part of the meeting.
+Congress' Jairam Ramesh and Deepender Hooda, Trinamool Congress' Derek O'Brien, Rashtriya Janata Dal (RJD)'s Manoj Jha, Samajwadi Party (SP)'s Ramgopal Yadav, and Shiv Sena (UBT)'s Sanjay Raut attended the meeting.

-INDIA bloc MPs have signed a letter addressed to the prime minister raising the demand for a special session of Parliament, opposition leaders said.
+''Sixteen parties have written a letter to the prime minister demanding a special session of Parliament.
+The government is responsible to Parliament, Parliament is responsible to people,'' O'Brien told reporters after the meeting.

-Congress' Jairam Ramesh and Deependra Hooda, TMC leader Derek O'Brien, SP's Ramgopal Yadav, RJD's Manoj Jha, and Shiv Sena (UBT)'s Sanjay Raut attended the meeting.

-The DMK is also among the signatories, but could not join the meeting as it coincided with Karunanidhi's birth anniversary.
+Opposition leaders said the letter would be sent to the Prime Minister's Office soon.

-The Aam Aadmi Party (AAP) skipped the meeting but will write a separate letter to the prime minister with the demand.
+The Aam Aadmi Party (AAP) will write a separate letter to the prime minister raising the same demand.

-Nationalist Congress Party (SP), however, is not among the parties demanding a special session.
+While the Nationalist Congress Party (SP) had earlier said it did not have any demand for a special session of Parliament, Raut said he will talk to NCP leaders over the issue.

+''Sharad Pawar sahab is also with us.
+This letter has signatures of floor leaders...
+Supriya Sule ji is out of the country.
+I will talk to him when I go to Mumbai," he said.

 Several Opposition parties have been demanding a special session of Parliament since the Pahalgam terror attack.
 The demand was also raised in an all-party meeting held to inform the lawmakers about Operation Sindoor.